Pensioner income

 Purpose of data source

-The Pensioners’ incomes series is based on data from the Family Resources Survey (FRS).
+The pensioners’ incomes series is based on data from the Family Resources Survey (FRS).
 The main purpose of the FRS is to give the Department for Work and Pensions data to develop, monitor and evaluate social welfare policy.

 The survey is also used by other government departments, including for tax and benefit policy modelling by HM Treasury and HM Revenue and Customs.
 The FRS is also used by academics and research institutes for social and economic research.